 If your encoder has a preset for HLS ingestion to YouTube, select the preset.
 You may need to copy and paste your stream key like with RTMP streams.
 You’re now ready to stream.

-Note: If you want to stream in HDR, you must leave 'Turn on manual resolution' unticked.
+Note: If you want to stream in HDR, you must leave “Turn on manual resolution” unchecked.

-Make sure that you also update these HLS settings required by YouTube Live:
+Make sure to also update these HLS settings required by YouTube Live:

 - Segment Duration: between 1-4 seconds, lower segment duration results in lower latency.

 - Segment Format: must be TS (Transport Stream).